 The Washington State Department of Agriculture (WSDA) Biofuels Quality Program tests and assesses biofuel quality and quantity to resolve any quality issues before the product reaches the consumer.
 WSDA samples biofuel throughout the state, monitors and tracks the quality of biofuel, and works with producers and manufacturers to help supply the highest biofuel quality fuel available to consumers.
 The goal of the program is to create equity in the biofuel marketplace for refiners, suppliers, distributors, and retailers, and protect consumers.
-(Reference Revised Code of Washington 19.112.005 to 119.112.080)
+(Reference Revised Code of Washington 19.112.005 -119.112.080)

 Biofuels Production and Distribution Contracts

 Conservation districts, public development authorities, municipal utilities, and public utility districts may enter into crop purchase contracts to produce, sell, and distribute biodiesel produced from Washington feedstocks, cellulosic ethanol, and cellulosic ethanol blended fuels for utility and public use.
 Additionally, municipal utilities and public utility districts may produce and distribute biodiesel, ethanol, and ethanol blended fuels.
 (Reference Revised Code of Washington 35.21.465, 35.92.440, 54.04.190, and 89.08.570)